awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-servicequotas.md

 ## Service\-linked roles created when you enable integration<a name="integrate-enable-slr-servicequotas"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's accounts when you enable trusted access\.
-These roles allow Service Quotas to perform supported operations within the accounts in your organization\.
+The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
+This role allows Service Quotas to perform supported operations within your organization's accounts in your organization\.

-You can delete or modify these roles only if you disable trusted access between Service Quotas and Organizations, or if you remove the member account from the organization\.
+You can delete or modify this role only if you disable trusted access between Service Quotas and Organizations, or if you remove the member account from the organization\.
 + `AWSServiceRoleForServiceQuotas`

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-servicequotas"></a>

-The service\-linked roles in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
+The service\-linked role in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
 The service\-linked roles used by Service Quotas grant access to the following service principals:
 + `servicequotas.amazonaws.com`

 ## Enabling trusted access with Service Quotas<a name="integrate-enable-ta-servicequotas"></a>

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using only the Service Quotas tools\.
+You can enable trusted access using only Service Quotas\.

 You can enable trusted access using the Service Quotas console